butyi/gzml/README.md

-# monloader
+# gzml
-Linux CLI Monitor Loader for MC68HC908GZ60
+Linux CLI Monitor Loader for Motorola/Freescale/NXP MC68HC908GZ60

 ## Why I write a monitor loader for HC908GZ in 2019 while this uC should be already in a museum?